 His mother was especially lovely, and very often if she saw us out walking, would come over, and give me a big hug and kiss my cheeks.
 Three times.
 That's the Neapolitan way!

-Our landlord, Stefano, was lovely too.
+Stefano was lovely too.
 When we arrived in Pozzuoli, he welcomed us with a large bag of fresh fruit, and was the very soul of helpfulness after we moved in.
-He even took us out to the opening night of his friend’s exhibition in Napoli because I’d previously made a comment about how much I enjoyed his work.
+He even took us out to the opening night of his friend's exhibition in Napoli because I'd previously made a comment about how much I enjoyed his work.